bschulzlab/glypniro/README.md

 - `filename` filepath to the Byonic .xlsx output file of the experiment.
 - `area_filename` filepath to the PD tabulated output file of the experiment.

+# Output

+The output of the script is a single .xlsx file with 4 sheets.
+- The first one is the output where we calculate the proportion by combining both the glycosylated and unglycosylated glycoform data.
+- The second one is the output where the proportion of glycosylated was calculated without the unglycosylated data while the unglycosylated data was calculated similar to the first sheet.
+- The third one is the only the filter of the glycosylated output from the second sheet.
+- The forth one is the filter for only of the unglycosylated output from the first sheet.

 # Example

 `python main.py -i test_experiment.xlsx -o test_output.xlsx -t -g`